SECRET-GUEST/tiny-scripts/useful for python/configurator/README.md

 # Update a value in the configuration and save
 config_manager.set("general", "version", "1.1.0")
 ```

-# License
+## :scroll: License

-This program is licensed under the MIT license, which means you can use, modify, and distribute it freely, as long as you mention the original author and include a copy of the license.
-See the LICENSE.md file for more information.
+This repository is released under the [MIT License](LICENSE).
+Please see the `LICENSE` file for more information.

+## :question: Support & Questions

+If you have any questions or need support, please feel free to open an issue or join my twitter.